MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/pin-category-property.md

 A PortCls miniport driver does not necessarily use only the category GUIDs that appear in the preceding six tables.
 For example, a driver might define and use a custom pin category GUID to describe a pin type whose functional category falls outside the categories in the tables.
 Naturally, a custom pin category GUID is useful only to clients that recognize the GUID.

 The audio subsystem maintains a list of pin category GUIDs and their associated friendly names in the system registry.
-The GUIDs and friendly names are stored in the registry path HKLM\\SYSTEM\\CurrentControlSet\\Control\\MediaCategories.
 The media class installer copies the GUID-name pairs into the registry from the Ks.inf file located in the Inf subfolder of the main Windows folder (for example, C:\\Windows\\Inf\\Ks.inf).

-In Windows Vista and later, the operating system uses pin categories to associate friendly names with audio endpoint devices.
+The operating system uses pin categories to associate friendly names with audio endpoint devices.
 For more information about how to associate friendly names with audio endpoint devices, see [Friendly Names for Audio Endpoint Devices](friendly-names-for-audio-endpoint-devices.md).

-In Windows XP, Windows 2000, and Windows Millennium Edition, the operating system makes only limited use of pin categories.
-The [WDMAud system driver](user-mode-wdm-audio-components.md#wdmaud_system_driver) acts on behalf of the mixer API to translate pin category GUIDs into MIXERLINE\_COMPONENTTYPE\_*XXX* values for use by client applications.
-WDMAud recognizes only a subset of the pin category GUIDs that appear in the preceding six tables.
-In addition, for historical reasons, WDMAud recognizes two pin category GUIDs, KSCATEGORY\_AUDIO and PINNAME\_CAPTURE, that do not appear in the tables.
-For more information about the translation of pin categories to mixer lines, see [Topology Pins](topology-pins.md).
-For information about the mixer API, see the Windows SDK documentation.